- Search The Registry

 On this date in 1932, Joseph L. White was born.
 He was a Black educator, mentor, administrator, clinical supervisor, writer, consultant, and practicing psychologist.

 He was born in Lincoln, NE, the son of Dorothy Lee and Joseph L. White.
 His family moved to Minneapolis when he was an infant, where he attended Catholic Schools and also grew up in Pillsbury Community House programs.
 White was the first Black to graduate from DeLaSalle High School in Minneapolis.
-He left with an eye to being a waiter due to the then-perceived roles for Black men in 1950.
+He left with an eye to being a waiter due to Jim Crow roles for Black men in 1950.

 He moved to California and lived with his aunt, the Reverend Margaret Brown.
 After meeting and listening to his Uncle Bob’s wife, Betty Lee, who encouraged him, he enrolled at San Francisco State University.
-A naturally inquisitive young man, he noticed where doors were open for Blacks and where they were closed.
+An inquisitive young man, he noticed where doors were open for Blacks and where they were closed.
 He was determined to pursue his dream regardless of the educational barriers.
 By the time he was 25, White had a master’s degree in psychology, had finished two years in the military, and was married.

 White completed his Ph.D. at Michigan State University and began a path in education to teach his chosen field, helping his students find a more practical road to attaining their goals in psychology.
 Dr. White has held faculty and administrative appointments at California State University Long Beach and San Francisco State University.